-Laura Munteanu manages our team of illustrators and provides many illustrations for our website template and issues.
+Laura Munteanu designed the Family Matters logo.
+She also manages our team of illustrators and provides many illustrations for our website template and issues.
 Laura has studied journalism and advertising, and has been working as a journalist and an illustrator.
 She has been illustrated for magazines, websites, charity and different campaigns.
-She lives in Zurich with her husband and her eight-year-old daughter.
+She lives in Zurich with her husband and her ten-year-old daughter.

 These volunteers regularly write columns for Family Matters Switzerland.

 Johanna Sargeant writes our Baby Baby column.
 Originally from Australia, Johanna and her husband unexpectedly made Zurich their home in 2010, when it was simply too beautiful to leave.
 Fuelled by her own tumultuous experiences of motherhood with her two young boys, this former English and science teacher, writer and musician retrained as a breastfeeding consultant.
 She runs fortnightly breastfeeding support meetings, teaches prenatal breastfeeding classes and remains very busy providing online and in-person support for mothers throughout Switzerland – while continuing to follow her love of writing and music.
 Follow her Milk and Motherhood blog and Facebook page.